-AIDFs loan portfolio has increased \$11 million in 2021 as shown in the graph below.
-This increase is due to additional School funding, a Diocesan facility for the Redress scheme, Insurance Premium Funding, Residential Loans and funding through the Master Asset Finance Facility (MAFF).
+AIDFs loan portfolio increased \$9 million in 2022 as shown in the graph below.
+This increase is due to additional School funding, Construction Loans for Diocesan projects, Residential Loans, Parish Loans and funding through the Master Asset Finance Facility (MAFF).